Deolinda Lopes Vieira

-Deolinda Lopes Vieira (18881993), a primary school teacher, was an anarcho-syndicalist activist and a feminist, who played an important role in Portugal's Conselho Nacional das Mulheres Portuguesas (National Council of Portuguese Women - CNMP).
+Deolinda Lopes Vieira (8 July 1888 – 6 June 1993) was a primary school teacher as well as an anarcho-syndicalist activist and a feminist, who played an important role in Portugal's Conselho Nacional das Mulheres Portuguesas (National Council of Portuguese Women - CNMP).

 Early life

 Deolinda Lopes Vieira was born on 8 July 1888, in the city of Beja in the Alentejo region of Portugal.
-She was the daughter of Maria Claudina Lopes, an unmarried domestic servant, who came from the Algarve, and José Gonçalves Vieira, a traveling salesman, who only formally acknowledged his paternity in 1894.
-After attending primary school in her hometown, she moved with her family to the Portuguese capital of Lisbon at the age of 12.
-She completed her primary school course at the Escola Normal Primária de Lisboa, which was at the time a progressive institution that aimed to bring about pedagogical and social reforms.
+She was the daughter of Maria Claudina Lopes, an unmarried domestic servant, who came from Algarve, and José Gonçalves Vieira, a travelling salesman, who only formally acknowledged his paternity in 1894.
+After attending primary school in her hometown, she moved with her family to the capital of Lisbon at the age of 12.
+She completed her primary school course at the Escola Normal Primária de Lisboa, which at that time was a progressive institution that aimed to bring about pedagogical and social reforms.

 Activism and marriage

-At a young age Lopes Vieira began to get involved in various political and civil rights causes, becoming an enthusiastic member of the Republican Party, which aimed to overthrow the Portuguese monarchy.
-She also became a feminist and anarcho-syndicalist, participating in the strike of academics against the government in 1907.
+At a young age, Lopes Vieira began to get involved in various political and civil rights causes and became an enthusiastic member of the Republican Party, which aimed to overthrow the Portuguese monarchy.
+She also became a feminist and anarcho-syndicalist, participating in the academic strikes against the government in 1907.
 In 1910, she started working as a teacher at the Escola-Oficina Nº 1 in Lisbon.
 After the overthrow of the monarchy in 1910, and despite her humble origins, she quickly managed to insert herself into Portuguese intellectual circles.
-At the Second Portuguese Congress of Free thought she met her husband, António Pinto Quartin, a Brazilian intellectual and activist of Portuguese origin.
+She met her husband António Pinto Quartint at the Second Portuguese Congress of Free thought.
+He was a Brazilian intellectual and activist of Portuguese origin.
 In 1913, she left for Brazil, accompanying her husband who had been expelled from Portugal due to his anarchist views.
 She remained there until 1915, when the family was allowed to return to Portugal.